 About her job: My primary role in the School of Science is to teach introductory general and organic chemistry courses to first- and second-year students.
 In addition, I’m the School of Science Outreach Coordinator and adviser to the Science Ambassador student group.

 On roots: I grew up in Sewickley, near Pittsburgh.
 I currently live in Edinboro.

-Family: Husband, Steve, and two teenagers, Nicholas and Elena, both Penn State students.
+Family: Husband, Steve '94, and two adult children, Nicholas '23, and Elena, currently a Penn State student.

 Fondest memories at Behrend: In 1991 Kay Logan pledged to fund the purchase, renovation, and furnishing of the former Mack estate on Station Road, to provide a place for students at the college to develop social skills and cultural appreciation.
 When the gift was complete, I used a chemical demonstration to "burn the deed" which set off the smoke alarms in the building.
 Former Chancellor Jack Burke was not happy with his newly hired young chemist.
 And while I've set a few alarms off in the science building since this incident, I always invite maintenance to the event to quickly turn them off.